SoftwareHeritage/swh-core/docs/config.md

 and injection framework provide uniform handling and makes testing easier and catching configuration bugs earlier.

-Moreover, the configuration language currently lack an easy means to express both configuration alternatives for a particular componenent and factor out common component configuration.
+Moreover, the configuration language currently lacks an easy means to express both configuration alternatives for a particular component and factor out common component configuration.
 The need for configuration alternatives comes from the fact that, first, for a particular service, different components may have a distinct use of a particular component, and second, it makes easy to switch between different but common configuration written ahead of time.
-By using a uniform, complete and compact way of specifying configuration, we can get a clear overview of a service in a single unit and ease maintenance.
+By using a uniform, complete and compact way of specifying configurations, we can get a clear overview of a service in a single unit and ease maintenance.

-(above written up from below, kept for review)

-A.
-- implicit/hard to follow loading: configuration may be loaded through a number of ways automatically, useful for interactive cases but not for production cases
-- dependency on environment: must be able to instantiate component using only ad-hoc configuration, for testing purposes
--> Need for different APIs for different use cases, all compatible.

-B.
-- composition coupling: every owner component must know about how to instantiate an owned component
-- heterogeneity: configuration loading, validating and instantiating is implemented differently everywhere
--> Need for dependency injection, component instantiation framework.

-C.
-- should be able to specify alternative configurations for one component constructed ahead of time, and choose it at runtime/loadtime
-- should be able to factor common configuration out
-- uniform,complete,concise: the configuration could theoretically be centralized in one file which would give a clear overview of the configuration and interaction between all the components
--> Lead to definition of instances, records, references to conveniently handle those cases.

 ## Language description